-Moreover, an important achievement of our work is the adaptive test design, based on logical decomposition in topics during the testing process.
 Therefore, the purpose of the evaluation system is not only to assist users in verifying their knowledge online, but also to create a stimulating environment, where users improve their knowledge gradually.

-Also, the editing section expands the functionality of traditional testing systems, with the possibility of user interaction in test editing.
+Furthermore, the editing section expands the functionality of traditional testing systems, with the possibility of user participation in test editing.
 In this way, the learner can himself provide training material, which becomes available to others who access the online system.